JirattichaiWantapho/nocnoc_qaTest_Assignment/README.md

 # nocnoc_qaTest_Assignment
-## Overview
-This project automates test cases for the Search Result Page using Playwright to verify functionality like search, filters, and sorting.

 ## Objective
 This project automates test cases for the Search Result Page using Playwright to verify functionality like search, filters, and sorting.